Abjad/abjad/trunk/abjad/documentation/doc_sphinx/chapters/standards/index.rst

       ...
       ...

 Do not abbreviate variable names.
-Use ``container`` instead of ``cont`` and ``component`` instead of ``comp``.

-Name variables that represent a list or other collection of object in the plural.
-For example, use ``components`` to name a variable that will most likely house a Python list of Abjad components.
+Name variables that represent a list or other collection of objects in the plural.

 Use ``<`` less-than signs in preference to greater-than signs::

-   if x < y < z
+   if x < y < z:
+      ...

 Implement only one class per module.

 Implement only one function per module.

+Author one ``py.test`` test file for every module-level function.

-Author one ``py.test`` test file for each module-level function or for each bound method in the public interface of a class.
+Author one ``py.test`` test file for every bound method in the public interface of a class.

-Encapsulate, encapsulate, encapsulate.